Mertydag/Mertydag/README.md

 # 🚀 Experience

-- 💻 4+ years of experience in web development
-- 🔨Proficient in TypeScript, Next.js, and various other technologies (C#, Java, JS)
-- 🚀 API development and web application creation
+💻 Over a decade of hands-on experience in frontend development ✨ Expertise in cutting-edge frontend technologies: HTML, CSS, JavaScript, React.js and frameworks like Tailwind, ChakraUI 🎨 Aesthetic sensibility with a focus on creating beautiful and intuitive user interfaces 📱 Responsive design implementation and cross-browser compatibility 🔧 Performance optimization and code refactoring wizardry

 ## 📞 How to Contact Me